lorciv/sse/README.md

 The package exposes a function `NewStream` that can be used to instantiate a `Stream`.

-A Stream is a http.Handler, so it can be registered on a web server.
+A Stream is a http.Handler, so it can be registered on a http.ServeMux.
 Clients that issue a GET request to the given path will receive events as they are sent by the server.

 ```go